 Our economic development plan identified the property at 25 Marshall Street, adjacent to MASS MoCA‚Äôs parking lot, as a crucial connector between the museum and downtown, and a location that could serve as a kind of public commons and help meet the need for increased green space in downtown North Adams.
 The Partnership facilitated the acquisition of 25 Marshall Street by MASS MoCA, and engaged SHoP Architects to further develop its vision for the site by developing detailed conceptual drawings.
 View a¬†presentation of conceptual drawings by SHoP Architects.

 While the building of the Route 2 Overpass hurt downtown North Adams by diverting traffic away from Main¬†Street and creating an imposing barrier that separates the downtown from nearby neighborhoods and businesses to the north, we believe there‚Äôs an opportunity to creatively transform this overbuilt bridge into an asset that would draw more activity downtown.
 By reducing the traffic lanes on the overpass, we could create space for ‚ÄúSky Gardens‚ÄĚ ‚Äď a landscaped pedestrian thoroughfare that would slow vehicle traffic and encourage drivers to stop in North Adams, offering tourist visitors and residents beautiful views and a stunning transformation of unnecessary hardscape.
-SHoP Architects has produced initial conceptual drawings, and City staff¬†are now launching discussions with state and federal transportation agencies and elected officials to seek buy-in and funding to fully design and implement this exciting vision.
+SHoP Architects has produced initial conceptual drawings for this exciting vision.
 View¬†the¬†Rt.
 2 Overpass SHoP Presentation¬†to see all of the conceptual designs.